Simon Cowell: Early career

 In the early 1980s, Cowell left EMI to form E&S Music with his former boss at EMI but quit in 1983.
 He then formed Fanfare Records with Iain Burton, initially selling exercise videos, and music from acts such as the Italian orchestra Rondò Veneziano.
 He had his first hit song in 1986 with "So Macho" by Sinitta.
 Some of Cowell's early success came through Stock Aitken Waterman, who produced a number of hits in the 1980s.
 However, in 1989 the company went under, with Pete Waterman forced to put a freeze on Fanfare's assets, and taking Cowell's Porsche as compensation for outstanding production and royalties payments.
 Amid the company's implosion Cowell nearly became bankrupt.

 He then worked with BMG as an A&R consultant and set up S Records under BMG.
-He restarted his career in the music business by creating novelty records with acts such as the puppets Zig and Zag, Power Rangers and World Wrestling Federation.
-In 1995, through his persistence, he persuaded two actors, Robson Green and Jerome Flynn from the UK television drama series Soldier Soldier, to sign with him and record the song "Unchained Melody", which they had performed on the show.
+He restarted his career in the music business by creating novelty records with acts such as the puppets Zig and Zag, Power Rangers and the roster of the World Wrestling Federation (WWF).
+In 1995, through his persistence, he persuaded two actors, Robson Green and Jerome Flynn from the British television drama series Soldier Soldier, to sign with him and record the song "Unchained Melody", which they had performed on the show.
 The recording by the duo, now named Robson & Jerome, quickly reached number 1 in the UK, staying at the top of the chart for seven weeks.
 It became the best-selling single of 1995 (their next release, "I Believe"/"Up on the Roof", was the third-best selling single), and their self-titled album released later in the year also became the best-selling album of 1995.
 They released another album and two more singles before disbanding, and sold 7 million albums and 5 million singles in total.
 According to Cowell, they made him his first million.
 Later acts he signed included Five, Westlife and Teletubbies.